 While it may be hard to believe, there are many people in your community and within the United States that struggle to keep their cupboards and refrigerators full of nutritious food.
 Even though you may not see them struggling every day, it doesn’t mean that they aren’t there.

-As September is Hunger Action Month, we want to erase the stigma around food insecurity and learn how to conquer it through educating ourselves on the harsh realities of hunger in our communities and the steps needed to take action.
+At Northeast Credit Union, we are committed to erasing the stigma around food insecurity.
+We are learning how to conquer it through educating ourselves on the harsh realities of hunger in our communities and the steps needed to take action.

 - Misconception: America doesn’t have a hunger problem.

 Truth: About 11.8% of people in the United States experience food insecurity.
 That’s about 38 million people, which is more than the population of Canada.
 With rising food prices, high housing costs and unexpected expenses, many families cannot afford to consistently put food on the table and may go to bed hungry.